From an event calculator to conference management software, here’s our pick of the best conference management tools for

 6. Super Planner

 Super Planner helps you and your team do the catering maths

 Super Planner is a conference management tool that combines a catering calculator and a staffing calculator in one handy app.
-Use this planning tool to help your academic events stay on budget, well stocked, and appropriately staffed.
+Use this planning tool to help your academic events stay on budget, well-stocked, and appropriately staffed.

 Super Planner — the best conference management tool for crunching your numbers.

 With CamScanner you can create PDFs on the fly

 CamScanner transforms your phone into a scanner.
-This little app is incredibly useful when you’ve got contracts and receipts you need to turn into PDFs and send to suppliers or your organising committee, fast.
-And it’s especially useful if you’re managing a team of event planners and you’re the one responsible for reconciling expenses at the end of each month.
+This little app is incredibly useful when you’ve got contracts and receipts you need to turn into PDFs and send to suppliers or your organising committee.
+It’s especially useful if you’re managing a team of event planners and are responsible for reconciling expenses at the end of each month.

 CamScanner lets you capture documents by phone, remove busy backgrounds and generate high-res JPEGs or PDFs.
-This software helps you cut the clutter and stop worrying about keeping track of receipts and papers when managing your academic conferences.
+This software helps you cut the clutter.
+And it’s high time to stop worrying about keeping track of receipts and papers when managing your academic conferences.

 CamScanner — the best conference management tool for generating PDFs on the fly.